 - Read, support and share the letter here.

 ‘Tilting to green – can positive tipping points accelerate sustainable solutions?’

 Saturday 4 June, at 14:00 – 15:00 at Liljevalchs art gallery, Djurgården

 At this open and free to attend event, Prof. Joyeeta Gupta, Co-chair of the Earth Commission, took part in one of the two panel discussions initiated and arranged by the Global Challenges Foundation on positive tipping points and social levers for transformative change.
 Watch the recording below.

 Friday 3 June, Stockholm (Central Station, Gustav Adolfs Torg, Stockholmsmässan, Stockholm University, Moderna Museet)

-The Earth Commission Co-Chairs and staff have also had the opportunity to interact with the British award winning artist Jeremy Deller, whose art action GOD GRÖN – EAT THE ARTWORK – will take place on 3 June, arranged by Moderna Museet.
-10 000 Energy bars based on kelp and insects will be handed out all over Stockholm, to highlight the need for more sustainable food.
+The Earth Commission Co-Chairs and staff also had the opportunity to interact with the British award winning artist Jeremy Deller, whose art action GOD GRÖN – EAT THE ARTWORK – took place on 3 June, arranged by Moderna Museet.
+10 000 Energy bars based on kelp and insects were handed out all over Stockholm, to highlight the need for more sustainable food.